 However, one way to look out for acidosis is to keep track of your acid levels.
 This is done by having your doctor monitor the carbon dioxide in your blood.

 Serum bicarbonate is the lab used to check for acidosis.
-Normal levels are 22 to 29 mEq/L. Metabolic acidosis occurs when bicarbonate levels drop under 22 mEq/L.
+Normal levels are 22 to 29 mEq/L. Metabolic acidosis occurs when bicarbonate levels fall below 22 mEq/L.

 Metabolic Acidosis can lead to the following health problems: